-Benefit to the Refugia: Successful captive holding and propagation is key for a functional captive assurance population.
-This research will gather additional knowledge on preferred wild habitat conditions to inform refugia conditions and encourage propagation in a captive setting.
+Benefit to the Refugia: Captive propagation is a key aspect of creating a complete refugia.
+This research will further the knowledge necessary to successfully propagate dryopid beetles in a captive setting.

-Expected Results: Interim report will be presented to the EAA and a peer review publication will be generated, if appropriate.
+Expected Results: By allowing larvae additional time to develop and pupate, we expect to see a greater number of successful pupation events.
+A report will be presented to the EAA and a peer review publication will be generated, if appropriate.